MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_ppm_feedback_read.md

 [out] The actual value read from the counter.

-##### - ( unnamed union ).InstantaneousValue

-[out] The current instantaneous value read from the counter, if the counter generates an instantaneous value.

 ##### - ( unnamed union ).( unnamed struct )

 The nominal accumulated count and actual count, if the counter hardware generates a relative value.